Kang-geophysics/nvim-starter-pack/README.md

             - Texts copied from external program are saved in this registers.
             - You can export texts from Vim to external clipboard with `"+y` or `"+d`
         6. Read-only registers (`". , ": , "%`)
-            - `".` saves the last inserted text after `Insert Mode` is activated.
+            - `".` saves the last inserted texts after `Insert Mode` is activated.
             - `":` saves the last executed command-line.
             - `"%` saves the name of current buffer (file name).
         7. Alternate buffer register (`"#`)